Trump stance on pharmaceutical production could hit Ireland

 US looking at ways to bring manufacturing back to America, president warns

-Speaking at a press conference in the White House just now, Mr Trump said America is “looking for some alternatives,” following suggestions from several members of Congress, including Florida senator Marco Rubio, that he sign an executive order ensuring that raw materials for pharmaceuticals and medical devices are made in the United States because of the coronavirus.
+Speaking at a press conference in the White House, Mr Trump said America is “looking for some alternatives” following suggestions from several members of Congress, including Florida senator Marco Rubio, that he sign an executive order ensuring that raw materials for pharmaceuticals and medical devices are made in the United States because of the coronavirus.

 “We’re looking for some alternatives, yes,” Mr Trump said.
 “Ireland does a lot of work for us you know that in that world, in the pharma world.
 A very tremendous producer, and we are looking to bring a lot more back home.
 I’ve been talking about this for many years. . .long before I decided to run for president . . .we have to be able to take care of our country.”